Optimizing The Getup - Part 4: The Tall Sit

 A great tall sit is a difficult position for some people to achieve at first.
 This can be for a number of reasons:

 Just to name a few...

 If you struggle with maintaining a tall/tight posture in your roll to elbow, spend the time to smooth it out before progressing to the tall sit.

 Think of the Getup as a pyramid; each phase of the Getup stacks itself on top of the previous phase.
-If your first phase or foundation is weak, you’re vulnerable to injury as you add phases and make your way to the top.
+If your first phase - or foundation - is weak, you'll be vulnerable to injury as you add phases and make your way to the top.

 One of the many benefits of the Getup it's ability to train and correct at the same time.

 If you can’t attain any of the positions now, consistent and sustainable practice will give you the ability to not only perform the Getup well, but also give you strength that will carry over into other areas of life.

 To help you optimizing your tall sit, we’ll cover 5 ways you can train and improve it by:

 - Tinkering with it

 - Twisting on/off the lid to a jar of pickles